DifuseHQ/Kalmia/README.md

 # Kalmia

 > [!WARNING]
-> This project is still in development and is not ready for production use.
+> This project is still in development so expect breaking changes!

 Kalmia is a Go tool with a web interface for managing RsPress documentation.
 It supports multiple versions, multiple users, and includes a markdown editor for easy edits.
+Please visit our [website](https://kalmia.difuse.io) for more information on how to use Kalmia and its features.

 ## Requirements

 - Go >= 1.22
 - Node.js (version v20.15.0 or later)
 - npm (usually comes with Node.js)
-- PostgreSQL >= 9.5 (If you're not using SQLite)
+- PostgreSQL >= 15 (If you're not using SQLite)

 ## Installation